MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 Now that you uploaded your extension, it's in the Marketplace, but no one can see it.
 Share it with your organization so that you can install and test it.

-1. Right-click your extension and select **Share**, and enter your organization information.
+1. Right-select your extension and select **Share**, and enter your organization information.
 You can share it with other accounts that you want to have access to your extension, too.

 > [!IMPORTANT]
 > Publishers must be verified to share extensions publicly.
 To learn more, see [Package/Publish/Install](../publish/overview.md).